tea7010/MyLearning/english/writing.md

 * Editing a creative tonie content reminds me of criating a my best CD and MD when I was a teenager.
 There is 90mins limit to feed mp3 files in a creative tonie and the limitation makes me think over what music to put on it and it is really fun.
 * Editing creative Tonie content reminds me of making my best CD or MD mix when I was a teenager.
 There’s a 90-minute limit for uploading MP3 files to a Creative Tonie, and that limitation makes me think carefully about which music to include — it’s really fun!

+* I didn't know that rib fingers - a part of beef meat is Nakaochi Karubi in Japanese.
+I was really thick part and contains lots of fat.
+I grilled them with charcoal and they were really joucy and tasty.
+I couldn't use all in the pack.
+I am a bit excited to eat the leftover tomorrow.
+*  I didn’t know that rib fingers — a part of beef — are called “Nakaochi Karubi” in Japanese.
+It was a really thick cut with lots of fat.
+I grilled them over charcoal, and they were super juicy and tasty.
+I couldn’t use all of them in one meal, so I’m excited to eat the leftovers tomorrow.